Introduction

 cargo-generate

-can be installed from the community repository for Arch Linux:
+can be installed from the extra repository for Arch Linux:

 pacman -S cargo-generate